 There are numerous types of roofs.
 Some of these roofs are made from material that is much more durable than others.
 It all depends on what type of material you want as a consumer.
 Depending on the needs of the home or business owner, will determine the roof selection.

-How to Clean TPO Roofs
+How to Clean – TPO Roof Cleaning

 When it comes to TPO roof cleaning, pressure washing is not necessary.
 Regular roof cleaning is recommended for TPO.
-Keeping the material white, will maintain its ability to hinder heat from building up within the facility.
+Keeping the material white will maintain its ability to hinder heat from building up within the facility.
 Once the material begins to go dark, the heat will resume as normal.
 With TPO only professionals should be allowed on the roof, to avoid damaging the material.
 During TPO roof cleaning, the professional would be smart to take his/her time.
 TPO is known for being exceedingly slippery, so rushing may not be the best idea.

 Contractors are conscious of the hazardous nature of this type of material and know to be extra alert.
 During rubber roof cleaning certain safety requirements are needed.
 When cleaning agents are sprayed on the material, roofing contractors are fully aware that stepping on the areas that are saturated with the solution should be limited.
-First rinse the agent away, then proceed forward.
+First, rinse the agent away, then proceed forward.
 Gathering the proper information about the cleaning solution and whether it will damage the building facade is important.

 When the roof is sprayed down with water the cleaning solution will run down the side of the building, so the solution must be mild enough not to cause damage.
-The contractor should be attentive also to the fact that plants and shrubbery below could perish, if the they are not covered.
+The contractor should be attentive also to the fact that plants and shrubbery below could perish if they are not covered.
 Prior to working the roofing contractor may decide to wrap the plants with some sort of sheet.

 Most professional contractors would arrive on the scene with a broom.
 If not a broom, then a brush with a long handle.
 The longer the handle the better they will be able to maneuver.
 When cleaning white membrane the detergent used most often will be one that is non-abrasive or mild, but effective.
-Cleaning solutions that are harsh is never a good idea for roofs that are made entirely or partially by rubber.
+Cleaning solutions that are harsh are never a good idea for roofs that are made entirely or partially of rubber.

 For a professional to use abrasive agents that can damage the material may cause the contractor to get an earful from the homeowner.
-Agents that contain citric acid is rarely ever recommended, in fact using such detergents can assist in having the homeowner’s warranty voided.
+Agents that contain citric acid are rarely ever recommended, in fact using such detergents can assist in having the homeowner’s warranty voided.
 A water hose may need to be drawn up to the roof, obviously to rinse away the debris and cleaning agents.
-After cleaning white membrane the contractor will carefully examine the membrane to make certain that the roof hasn’t suffered any damage.
+After cleaning the white membrane the contractor will carefully examine the membrane to make certain that the roof hasn’t suffered any damage.

 Tips for Cleaning PVC Roofs

 When it comes to cleaning PVC roofs it is strongly recommended that it is handled by professionals.
 The material is very slippery when wet and can cause falls.
 Similar to the TPO roofing materials, PVC roofing material needs to be cleaned with cleaning solutions that will not scratch the material.
 While a contractor is PVC roof cleaning, if they decide to use a pressure washer, a low-pressure setting is preferred.
-PVC roof cleaning does not need to be pressure washed, however it could make the task a little easier.
+PVC roof cleaning does not need to be pressure washed, however, it could make the task a little easier.

 Cleaning EPDM Roofs

 Sometimes when cleaning, areas that are covered with a sealant would have collected dust and dirt.
 These areas should be scrubbed with soapy water.
 Afterward, pour mineral spirits onto a sponge and scrub.
-Sufficient scrubbing should remove all debris that has collected onto the sealant covered area.
+Sufficient scrubbing should remove all debris that has collected onto the sealant-covered area.
 After a good cleaning, in some cases, more UV protection could be added.
 Keeping the roof protected from the bare heat of the sun is always beneficial.

 – COMMERCIAL & RESIDENTIAL –